kiryk/microsite/README.md

 # `microsite`

-Microsite is a minimal personal homepage server, that lets you post articles divided into sections.
+Microsite is a minimal personal homepage server that lets you post articles divided into sections.

 # Usage